The highly immersive experience is now open in London.

 It sort of fell into my lap really.
 The thing about the TV career is that fame doesn’t bother me.
 I didn’t go into it to be famous.
 I went into TV because Channel 4 was poking their nose around in the Special Forces circles, which is so small.
 One phone call led to another, and I was asked to do a course.
 I did it just because I wanted to do the course.

 Again it’s just about the challenge and the opportunity.
 I seized it and it just grew and grew.
 Now I keep going until I reach the top.

 And that’s the same outlook you have on the tour?

 100%.
 When I’m on tour it’s a regimented thing; talk, go back to hotel and sleep, get up and train, revise and talk.
 It’s exciting when you get on stage, but apart from that you’re working on what you want to deliver.
 People have paid to come and see me so I’m not going to give a half-hearted show.
 I’m not a half-hearted person anyway.

 There’s a massive responsibility.
 Some people see me as a role model.
 Youngsters look up to me.
 I don’t look at it as a privilege, that’s responsibility right there.

 I’ve got something I want to deliver and want people to take something away and learn from it.

-Ant Middleton is bringing his show to the following towns and cities:
+Ant Middleton is bringing his show to the following towns and cities in 2019: